By Offering BEV Conversions to Older Aston and Other Classic Cars, Aston Martin Ensures its Legacy Forever

 As the EU and the UK separately begin to ban not only new purchase gasoline fueled vehicles by 2040, many jurisdictions around the world, and even some local governments and countries within the European community are taking it upon themselves to even go to extremes of banning things like PHEVs as well, and even prohibit the use of gas and diesel cars currently in existence within their borders.

 This wave will come to the new world, let’s not fool ourselves.
-As we like to separate ourselves from the old world with such oft insulting soundbites like “European socialism,” we too will not have any choice in the matter as our western forests incinerate to ash, but to take those steps our old world cousins are taking to adopt those measures as well to ban gasoline use only when absolutely necessary.
-And that means military and public safety, possibly in an apocalyptic emergency, only.
-Electrifying our rolling history seems the right choice to preserve those precious pieces, and yes, our posterity.
+As we like to separate ourselves from the old world with such oft insulting soundbites like “European socialism,” we too may, or will not have any choice in the matter as our western forests incinerate to ash, but to take those steps our old world cousins are taking to adopt those measures as well to ban gasoline use only when absolutely necessary.
+And that might mean for military and public safety, possibly in an apocalyptic emergency, only.
+Electrifying our rolling history seems the right choice to preserve those precious pieces, and yes, to do it for our posterity.

 All photos courtesy Aston Martin Media